Yamaha SY99: Demo song

-"99 flavors", an instrumental song by Chick Corea from his Beneath the Mask album, is named after the SY99; the sequenced version was included on an accompanying floppy disk as a factory demo song.
+"99 flavors", an instrumental song by Chick Corea from his Beneath the Mask album, is named after the SY99; the sequenced version was included on an accompanying floppy disk as a factory demo song, featured a voice intro spoken by Chick Corea himself.
+Other factory demo disks contained other samples of human voices, including Gregorian chants, funky spoken elements and female vocalists.